NEM 3.0 and How it Affects California Homeowners

 On December 15, 2022, the CPUC voted unanimously to pass NEM 3.0.
 This decision will impact rooftop solar customers of Pacific Gas and Electric Company, Southern California Edison, and San Diego Gas & Electric.

 The NEM 3.0 timeline began in August 2020 when CPUC initiated reform for the current version.
 The CPUC carried out the main proceedings in 2021, and the final ruling occurred at the end of 2022.
-As NEM 3.0 is now law, the new California net metering changes will take effect in spring 2023.
+As NEM 3.0 is now law, the new California net metering changes took effect in the spring 2023.

 Here is a breakdown of the NEM 3.0 timeline: